The Privacy, Data Protection and Cybersecurity Law Review: Turkey

-- if none of the following conditions can be met, explicit consent8 of the data subject,
+- if none of the following conditions can be met, explicit consent7 of the data subject;

 - if processing is expressly permitted by any law;

-- if processing is necessary in order to protect the life or physical integrity of the data subject or another person where the data subject is physically or legally incapable of giving consent;
+- if processing is necessary to protect the life or physical integrity of the data subject or another person where the data subject is physically or legally incapable of giving consent;

-- if it is necessary to process the personal data of parties of a contract, provided that the processing is directly related to the execution or performance of the contract;
+- if it is necessary to process the personal data of parties to a contract, provided that the processing is directly related to the execution or performance of the contract;

-- if processing is necessary for compliance with a legal obligation which the controller is subject to;
+- if processing is necessary for compliance with a legal obligation that the controller is subject to;

 - if the relevant information is publicised by the data subject himself or herself;